Matech-Studios/tech-docs/docs/0_preface.md

 StarvApp is an application intended to provide suitable recipes for what the user has in the fridge.
 Therefore, the application should be able to select the best recipes that match with the ingredients that the user has, as well as the cooking habits collected from the usage of the application.

 In order to make suitable recommendations, we decided to create a new service that interact with the existing services in the application to provide a selection of recommended recipes for the input ingredients entered by the user.
-The approach taken to recommend recipes is through a basic matching schema that uses fields like score, matching ingredients, and time preparation to rank the best recipes for a given input.
+The approach taken to recommend recipes is through a basic schema that uses the matching ingredients and their frecuencies in the database to rank the best recipes for a given input.
 Then, a Python service was developed that connects to a AMQP queue to recipe input and deliver recommendations in real time.

 This playbook is intented to explain how this recipes recommender was developed, from the understanding of the problem to the validation of the solution integrated in the application.
 It is written for a reader that is interested in knowing how to obtain a recommender system for this context of the application, so the information will have technical details at different levels.